-The Global Health Fellows Program, offered through Norfolk Academy’s Center for Civic and Global Leadership, was founded in 2012.
+The Global Health Fellows Program, offered through Norfolk Academy’s Batten Leadership Program, was founded in 2012.

 The Global Health Fellows program serves to educate and inspire high-achieving Norfolk Academy students who desire to understand and improve global health.
 Fellows will work alongside Norfolk Academy faculty mentors, explore relevant topics in their liberal arts curriculum, and collaborate with outside agencies to gain understanding of the most acute health issues facing the human community.